 Code Module ECTS

-MS532 Research Methods I 5
+MG617 Research Methods I 5

-MS533 Research Methods II 5
+MS524 Research Methods II 5

-MS562 Seminar in Business Information Systems 10

-MS563 Research Dissertation 70
+MS563 Research Dissertation 80

-Total E0 CTS Credits: 90
+Total EC CTS Credits: 90

-The modules Research Methods I, Research Methods II and Seminar in Business Information Systems are assessed solely on the basis of continuous assessment.
-Research Methods I typically runs in block format across one week in early September, and Research Methods II typically runs in a similar fashion in January.
-Seminar in Business Information Systems involves a number of seminars.
+The modules Research Methods I, Research Methods II are assessed solely on the basis of continuous assessment.
+Research Methods I typically runs in block format across one week in early September, and Research Methods II typically runs in a similar fashionin January.
 Students will be assigned a suitable staff member as supervisor for the Research Dissertation.
 This programme has been constructed in consultation with industry: industry partner companies will provide advice and data access to students to facilitate the student in completing the dissertation.
 Students register for the programme in September, with the expectation that the Research Dissertation is submitted by the end of that academic year, unless permission is obtained from the School to extend this time period.
 To be eligible for award of the degree, candidates must achieve at least a pass mark in each course.
 All results will be considered at the Winter Examination Board Meeting in the year following registration.